Housing & Zoning

 (330) 544-9000 x 1183

-(b) REQUIRED FEE No dwelling unit shall be occupied by any person other than the owner thereof without a residential non-owner occupied dwelling permit certifying that the dwelling meets the provisions of this Housing Maintenance Code.
+(b) REQUIRED FEE – No dwelling unit shall be occupied by any person other than the owner thereof without a residential non-owner-occupied dwelling permit certifying that the dwelling meets the provisions of this Housing Maintenance Code.

 (1) No initial permit shall be issued without an inspection of the unit by the Housing Code Maintenance Officer or his designee to assure compliance with requirements of this Housing Maintenance Code.
 In addition, an initial permit fee shall be paid by the owner for each dwelling unit.

 Should the number of dwelling units within one complex exceed twenty (20), a permit fee of fifty dollars ($50.00) shall be paid for one permit provided in this section for that dwelling, and a permit fee of thirty dollars ($30.00) shall be paid for each remaining permit provided for in this section for the remaining dwellings.
+These dwelling units will not be subject to the occupancy change requirements.

 Accessory buildings shall be subject to the following regulations: